carpentries-incubator/ReproducibleResearch/instructors/customforyourorg.md

 We can now see our website link under "About".
 Click it!

-Your website should now look identical to "https://amandamiotto.github.io/ReproducibleResearch/".
+Your website should now look identical to the materials used in the Reproducible Research course ("https://ampartridge.github.io/ReproducibleResearch/").

-### 6. Customising for your institute
+### 6. Customising for your context/organisation

-To add information that is relevant for your institute, there are a few files to edit.
+To add information that is relevant for your context, there are a few files to edit.

 Let's go back to your main code repository page. https://github.com/YOUR-USERNAME/YOUR-REPOSITORY-NAME.